Ovaltine: In popular culture

 The US children's radio series Little Orphan Annie (1931–1940) and Captain Midnight (1938–1949), and the subsequent Captain Midnight TV series (1954–1956), were sponsored by Ovaltine.
 They had promotions in which listeners could save proofs-of-purchase from Ovaltine jars to obtain radio premiums, such as "secret decoder ring" badges, or pins that could be used to decode messages in the program.
+The Little Orphan Annie radio series, decoder ring, and Ovaltine feature in the film A Christmas Story.

 Another radio program aimed at five- to fourteen-year-olds, The League of Ovaltineys, was broadcast to Great Britain by Radio Luxembourg on Sunday evenings at 5:30 PM.
 Beginning in February 1935, it was broadcast until September 1939, when the outbreak of World War II forced closure of the station, and again after the war from 1952.
 As with the US program, listeners could obtain badges, pins, and secret codes.
 The Ovaltineys' advertising jingle, which featured the popular English singing trio The Beverley Sisters, was regarded as one of the most successful jingles of the era.

+Ovaltine was name-checked in the 1972 Statler Brothers hit, "Do You Remember These".

+Ovaltine was a main subject in the Seinfeld's episode 'The Fatigues'.